savagechicky/memesense-cracked/README.md

-🚀 Memesense CS2 (Cracked / Free Premium)
+🚀 Memesense Lightmoon CS2 (Crcked / Free Premium)

-Memesense CS2 is the ultimate free cheat for Counter-Strike 2.
+Memesense Lightmoon CS2 is the ultimate free cheat for Counter-Strike 2.
 Unlock all premium features without paying a dime — fully cracked and “undetected” as of August 2025.
 Dominate your matches with our easy-to-use loader and pre-configured settings.

 ✨ Key Features